dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 :::

-When used with a programming-language-specific evaluator, the function takes one argument:
+When used with a programming-language-specific oracle, the function takes one argument:

 - `actual`: the actual return value, produced by the submission

 It must also return a [`EvaluationResult`](#evaluationresult).

-For example, the evaluator function for a programming-language-specific evaluator:
+For example, the oracle function for a programming-language-specific oracle:

 ::: code-group